The Jaguars (Year 6) Miss Hamilton / Mrs Papageorghiou

-Please do not hesitate to come and see me if you have any concerns at all about your child’s progress or happiness at school, appointments can always be made at the beginning or end of the school day at a mutually convenient time.
+Please do not hesitate to come and see us if you have any concerns at all about your child’s progress or happiness at school, appointments can always be made at the beginning or end of the school day at a mutually convenient time.

 A Voyage of Discovery